fabiomfrade/dockerwiki/README.md

 This repository is used for building a Docker image through a Dockerfile.

-This image is built on top of Alpine Linux 3.15 and uses PHP version 7.
-It also incorporates NGINX version 1.20 and will always download the latest version available (Latest) of the Dokuwiki project from its official repository.
+This image is built on top of _Alpine Linux Latest Version_ and uses _PHP_ version 8.
+It also incorporates NGINX and will always download the latest version available (Latest) of the Dokuwiki project from its official repository.

-An initialization script (start.txt - converted to sh within the image) has been created with the goal of checking whether the mapped directory to the dokuwiki folder is empty or not.
+An initialization script has been created with the goal of checking whether the mapped directory to the dokuwiki folder is empty or not.
 If the directory is empty, the script will copy the base files of the previously downloaded Dokuwiki to the mapped volume.

 With this script, the image provides autonomy to use a clean installation of the Wiki or restore a previously existing backup.